opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 ```

 This section shows a complete example of an RML mapping for [roman-emperors](https://data.opendatasoft.com/explore/dataset/roman-emperors%40public/table) dataset.
-It also provides more informations about YARRRML and useful tools that facilitate the creation of a RML mapping.
+It also provides more information about YARRRML and useful tools that facilitate the creation of an RML mapping.

 ### keys shortcuts